okikiola11/js-shooter-rpg/README.md

 - I started implementing game logic (preloader, title, game over, etc.).
 I still got a blocker from uploading the spritesheet image which delayed my progress but I continued working

 ### Day 2
 - Continued with the implementation, created the modules, the screens, the objects.
-I made more progress writing the logic spawning the enemies, created the player etc
+I made more progress writing the logic for the game.

 ### Live Demo
 <a href="">Click here</div>